-The link between sleep disorders and sleep apnea is obvious for doctors, but the rest of us don't know the health risks of having apnea syndrome and other sleeping problems in the same time.
+The link between sleep disorders and sleep apnea is evident for doctors, but the rest of us don't know the health risks of having apnea syndrome and other sleeping problems at the same time.

-Many patients with sleep apnea have restless leg syndrome, narcolepsy, UARS, insomnia, PLMD, etc. In their cases, the treatment for their sleep problem may be more complex.
+Many patients with sleep apnea have restless leg syndrome, narcolepsy, UARS, insomnia, PLMD, etc. In their cases, the treatment for their sleep problem may be more complicated.